-of 1973, of which 54 % had a duration of over five years.
-Poland and Romania, which have a large proportion of their trade with the West also have the largest volume of credits outstanding, \$ 1.4 and \$ 1.1 billion respectively.

-- 15. East European countries, furthermore, have been drawing on the Eurodollar market rescurces.
-For instance, in 1973, Bulgaria took \$ 115 million, Poland \$ 420 million, Hungary \$ 90 million; in the first three quarters of 1974, the borrowings were \$ 85 million, \$ 272 million and \$ 150 million respectively (1).
-These East European countries, in contrast to the Soviet Union, which borrowed only \$ 50 million in 1973 on the Eurodollar market, are prepared to pay the full market price to obtain financial facilities. - 16.
+- 14. Over the last few years, East European countries' trade with the West has been growing faster than their trade with COMECON.
+The extension of Western guaranteed export credits has no doubt been instrumental in this development.
+For instance, credits outstanding from NATO countries to East European countries amounted to \$3.8 billion (of which \$41.5 million were government-to-government credits), at the end of 1973; 54% of these credits had a duration of over five years.
+Poland and Rumania, which have a large proportion of their trade with the West, also have the largest volume of credits outstanding, \$1.4 and \$1.1 billion respectively. - 15.
+East European countries, furthermore, have been drawing on the Eurodollar market for additional resources.
+For instance, in 1973 Bulgaria took \$115 million, Poland \$420 million, Hungary \$90 million; in the first three-quarters of 1974, the borrowings were \$85 million, \$272 million and \$150 million respectively(1).
+These East European countries, in contrast to the Soviet Union, which borrowed only \$50 million in 1973 on the Eurodollar market, are prepared to pay the full market price to obtain financial facilities which, at the end of 1974, may have been some 3 to 4 percentage points above the interest rates generally charged on guaranteed export credits. - 16.
 In the past, East European countries have shown caution in taking up Western export credits.
 More recently, however, some of them have been increasing their borrowings and would now seem to be approaching the limits of their debt servicing capacity.
-For instance, in 1973, Romania's reimbursements of its debts to Allied countries equalled about one-half of its earnings from its exports to them; consequently, Romania had to obtain a rescheduling of some of its debts.
-This development suggests that some East European countries might now represent a greater risk for the lenders. - 17.
-The lending nations, basing their export credit programmes mainly on commercial considerations, may prove reluctant in the future to encourage a further increase in the indebtedness of some East European countries, lest this jeopardise their debt servicing capacity.
-Consequently, this would lead to a further reduction of these countries purchasing power in world markets, already diminished by global inflation and rising commodity prices.
-In addition, the slow down in the growth of Western economies would also tend to reduce their hard currency export earnings.
+For instance, in 1973 Rumania's reimbursements of its debts to Allied countries equalled about one-half of its earnings from its exports to them; consequently, Rumania had to obtain a rescheduling of some of its debts.
+This development suggests that some East European countries might now represent a greater risk for the lenders. - (1) IMF Survey, dated 25th November, 1974

+17. The lending nations, basing their export credit programmes mainly on commercial considerations, may prove reluctant in the future to encourage a further increase in the indebtedness of some East European countries, lest this jeopardise their debt servicing capacity.
+Consequently, this would lead to a further reduction of these countries' purchasing power in world markets, already diminished by global inflation and rising commodity prices.
+In addition, the slowdown in the growth of Western economies would also tend to reduce their hard currency export earnings.